arik-so/bolts/bolt-simple-taproot.md

 The sender MUST set:

-  - `signature` to the valid signature, using its `funding_pubkey` for the initial commitment transaction, as defined in this documewnt.
+  - `signature` to the valid signature, using its `funding_pubkey` for the initial commitment transaction, as defined in this documnt.
     - this signature MUST be a partial signature as defined by `bip-musig2`.

 The recipient: